 - Smooth rough edges.
 If there are little flakes on the edges of the candies that need to be removed, just lightly run your (clean) fingernail over it and they’ll glide off.
 I was shocked by how good they looked the first time we made these candies.

-For the baby shower we decided to make little hearts and package them like this.
+For a baby shower, we decided to make little hearts and package them like this.

 Older kids would have a blast making these candies multi-colored.
 I would have.
-Think about all the instances where homemade candy made by your dear child might come in handy:
+Think about all the instances where homemade candy made by your dear child might come in handy including:

 - Halloween candy for a school or other party (Wilton has candy skulls, candy pumpkins and more).

-- Valentine’s Day – wrap a lollipop in cellophane and tie card around stick with a red bow.
-These lollipops taste much better than heart candy!
+- Valentine’s Day notes.
+You can wrap a lollipop in cellophane and tie a card around a stick with a red bow.

 - Christmas, Easter and other holidays.